omeym/omey-manyar-website-academic/content/research/Compliant Object Manipulation/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---

-This research focuses on enabling robots to manipulate and plan with deformable and compliant objects.
+Compliant or deformable objects are ubiquitous in day to day life.
+It becomes important for robots to successfully manipulate and generate feasible motion plans to accomplish tasks involving deformable/complaint objects.
+Example of such tasks are sheet manipulation and packaging.